myklst/terraform-provider-acme/README.md

 ## Why Patch

-To make use repository of Terraform ACME provider by vancluever and customize backoff retry functionalities when ordering/revoking/making challange for certificates.
+To make use repository of Terraform ACME provider by vancluever and customize backoff retry functionalities when ordering/revoking/making challange for certificates via ZeroSSL.

 Facing issue unable to apply the patch?
 Probably the version might changed or the patch files has beend modified.